 - Consider how your emotions affect the individuals around you.

-- Did others give you eye contact in support of what you were saying, or did they look away during or when you finished speaking?
+- Did others give you eye contact to support what you were saying, or did they look away when you finished speaking?

 - Write down how your uncontrolled emotions affected those around you.

-- Consider how you could share the information differently if you had better control of your emotions.
+- Consider how you could share the information differently if you controlled your emotions better.

-- Select one or two of the people who observed your behaviour and privately ask them how it affected them.
+- Select one or two people who observed your behaviour and privately ask them how it affected them.

 - Continue to monitor how your emotions affect others.